-On September 18, 2018, the Company entered into a Development Collaboration and Exclusive License Agreement with Millennium Pharmaceuticals, Inc., a wholly owned subsidiary of Takeda Pharmaceutical Company Limited ("Takeda"), for the development and commercialization of products incorporating or comprised of one or more CD38 SLT-A fusion proteins ("Licensed Products") for the treatment of patients with diseases such as multiple myeloma (the "Takeda Development and License Agreement").
-On April 1, 2021, the Company received notice from Takeda that Takeda had decided to terminate the Takeda Development and License Agreement.
+In September 2018, the Company entered into a Development Collaboration and Exclusive License Agreement, as amended, with Millennium Pharmaceuticals, Inc., a wholly owned subsidiary of Takeda Pharmaceutical Company Limited ("Takeda"), for the development and commercialization of products incorporating or comprised of one or more CD38 SLT-A fusion proteins ("Licensed Products") for the treatment of patients with diseases such as multiple myeloma (the "Takeda Development and License Agreement").
+In April 2021, the Company received a notice of termination from Takeda for the Takeda Development and License Agreement.
+Following receipt of the termination notice from Takeda, the Company notified Takeda of its intent to assume full rights to TAK-169, now known as MT-0169, a second-generation ETB targeting CD38, by entering into an agreement for such rights pursuant to the termination provisions of the Takeda Development and License Agreement.
+The termination of the Takeda Development and License Agreement was effective in August 2021.

-In August 2021, the Company assumed full rights to TAK-169, now known as MT-0169, including full control of MT-0169 clinical development, per the terms of the terminated Takeda Development and License Agreement, with its former MT-0169 co-development partner, Takeda.
-Following the transfer of the full MT-0169 rights to the Company, the Company will owe low-single digit royalties on future net sales of MT-0169 to Takeda as well as to certain third-party licensors.
-The Company will also owe certain third-party licensors potential aggregate clinical and regulatory milestone payments of up to \$22.25 million.
+As of the same date, the Company assumed full rights to MT-0169, including full control of MT-0169 clinical development, per the terms of the terminated Takeda Development and License Agreement.
+Following the transfer of the full MT-0169 rights to the Company, the Company may owe low-single digit royalties on future net sales of MT-0169 to Takeda as well as to certain third-party licensors.
+The Company may also owe certain third-party licensors potential aggregate clinical and regulatory milestone payments of up to \$22.25 million.